 Internal spills, breakages, smashed windows and cracked worktop surfaces are all common accidental damage claims.
 We’ve also heard from customers who’ve accidentally damaged the exterior their motorhome when boarding a ferry over the spring bank holiday.
 Manoeuvring claims are high especially as owners move out of or into storage spaces.

 On average we see a 27% rise in accidental damage claims between April and May.
-The likely reason for this is simply because it’s a time where there is higher usage of motorhomes.
+The likely reason for this is simply because it’s a time where there is a higher usage of motorhomes.

 Before beginning your trip, make sure bottles, jars and other heavy items in cupboards or in your washroom are secure so they don’t fall in transit.
 To prevent manoeuvring mishaps it’s always worth taking a little extra time when squeezing through tight spaces, getting a family member or friend to watch you out, or even investing in a motorhome reversing camera or sensor.